Homelessness & Poverty in Early Care & Education

 National Law Center on Homeless & Poverty (website) – This legal group is dedicated to ending & preventing homelessness through policy advocacy, public education, impact litigation & advocacy training.

-Institute for Children Poverty & Homelessness (website) – The Institute seeks to inform and enhance public policy related homeless families with an emphasis on the impact of children.
+Institute for Children Poverty & Homelessness (website) – The Institute seeks to inform and enhance public policy related to homeless families with an emphasis on the impact of children.

 Overlooked: The Far-Reaching Consequences of Late Identification of Homeless Students for Special Education Services (pdf) 2016 report from ICPH